diskoverdata/diskover-docs/source_files/visualization_tools.md

 ___
-## Kibana Installation (Optional)
+## Alternate Elasticsearch Visualization Tools (Optional)
 ___

+You can use other visualization tools to read the Elasticsearch data catalog besides Diskover-Web.
+Diskover does not technically support these optional tools, and only Kibana is described in this section.

-If you want to use Kibana in addition to the Diskover-Web user interface.
+### Using Kibana in Addition to Diskover-Web

 🔴 &nbsp;Install the latest version of Kibana and keep up to date with patches, security enhancements, etc. as new versions are released:
 ```